WHAT IS IAN?

 IAN is a risk and due diligence platform developed by TMP Systems.
 Its current beta release covers “tenure risk” and has two complementary tools:

-1. IAN Risk Beta - is a database which uses high-resolution geospatial data to generate a profile of a site, area or supply chain.
+1. IAN Risk - is a database which uses high-resolution geospatial data to generate a profile of a site, area or supply chain.
 This profile indicates where tenure risk is likely to cause problems and it has applications for risk professionals all sectors.
 In addition, it can be adapted to identify a broad range of leading environmental, social and governance (ESG) risks.

-2. IAN Diligence Beta - is the business-oriented analysis of hundreds of problematic case studies in emerging and frontier markets.
+2. IAN Diligence - is the business-oriented analysis of hundreds of problematic case studies in emerging and frontier markets.
 On the basis of this evidence, Ian Diligence provides practical, implementation-ready processes that help companies and investors to counter tenure risk at each stage of the project lifecycle.
 The current release covers agriculture, mining, hydropower, forestry and road and rail.

 An extended overview of IAN is available here.
-Otherwise, information about Ian's components is available in the links above.
-Parties interested in working with TMP Systems on Ian, or just finding out a bit more, should contact Ben.Bowie@tmpsystems.net.
+Otherwise, information about IAN's components is available in the links above.
+Parties interested in working with TMP Systems on IAN, or just finding out a bit more, should contact Ben.Bowie@tmpsystems.net.